 Tremors can also occur, and if uncorrected, it can proceed to comas, and death.

 Salt poisoning requires immediate veterinary care.
+If you aren’t sure and don’t want a normal vet visit it’s always possible you can get your answer online from an actual vet too; for example this site.
 If the amount of salt that was eaten is not known, testing will need to be run to get an idea of your dog’s condition.

 If caught early, intravenous fluid supplementation, electrolyte correction, and symptomatic treatment help maintain your dog while his body excretes excess salt.
 In most cases, this means a short hospital stay.